Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/constructive-feedback/_index.md

 ## 1. Giving constructive feedback

 Feedback is an essential element for everyone in an organization.
-Giving feedback is a task you perform again and again (especially as a supervisor), letting people know where they are and where to go next in terms of expectations and goals - yours, their own, and the organizations.
+Giving feedback is a task you perform again and again (especially as a supervisor), letting people know where they are and where to go next in terms of expectations and goals - yours, their own, and the organization's.
 Feedback is a useful tool for indicating when things are going in the right direction or for redirecting problem performance.
 Your objective in giving feedback is to guide by supplying information in a useful manner, either to encourage effective behaviour or to guide someone back on track toward successful performance.

 **Some situations which require giving constructive feedback include:**